Part of the

 Results and learnings

-The first study is a systematic review, it explores what is known about the relationships between characteristics of pedagogical development programmes (PDP) in higher education, context characteristics within which PDPs take place, and teacher development outcomes.
+The first study was a systematic review, it explored what is known about the relationships between characteristics of pedagogical development programmes (PDP) in higher education, context characteristics within which PDPs take place, and teacher development outcomes.
 Although more research is needed, this review resulted in an overview of indicated relationship between characteristics of PDPs and teacher development outcomes.
 See the article A systematic review to explore how characteristics of pedagogical development programmes in higher education are related to teacher development outcomes for more details.